rjridle/Divider_Radix1/README.md

 that important, but are useful for debugging.
 Feel free to remove any if it's to cluttered inside ModelSim.

+## Synthesis
+The divider is fully synthesizable and a complete synthesis flow using Synopsys DC_Shell can be found in `synth/`.
+Check the README there for details on how to run the flow.

 ## The Division Algorithm
 The quotient, $q$, is obtained by first setting the partial remainder $w$ and